maxmurdoch/flock/src/pages/index.md

     - branch: true
       color: yellow
       external: true
-      title: Get a quote
+      title: Get a price
       to: 'https://flockcover.app.link/6IW6kTmgfP'
       track: ''
   description: >-
     Welcome to fully flexible insurance you control.
-In a couple of taps, get covered for an hour, day or month - whatever suits you.
+In a couple of taps, get covered for an hour, day or month.
   features:
     - rightIcon: /images/uploads/allianz.png
       title: Underwritten by